 I asked Jim for his permission to use his story and here is his answer copied directly, but slightly edited for grammar and punctuation.

-Duane, after all the help i have recieved from your site, you are welcome to anything you need from me.
-As i said, I’m no brain child when it comes to the fine details you guys get into on that forum, but I have had an earles fork under me since around 1972.
-I went down twice over the years for the same reason. .
-It can be passed off as some anomoly, bearings, etc. It comes down to proper maintenance on the rider’s part.
+Duane, after all the help I have received from your site, you are welcome to anything you need from me.
+As I said, I’m no brain child when it comes to the fine details you guys get into on that forum, but I have had an Earles fork under me since around 1972.
+I went down twice over the years for the same reason.
+It can be passed off as some anomaly, bearings, etc. It comes down to proper maintenance on the rider’s part.
 A false sence of security because I have this “tank” under me, just doesnt cut it.
 This is my first ground up restore and I have not much to go on except a parts catalog, a Clymer manual, Slabon’s book and the most helpful so far, you guys.
 I ask some dumb questions at times but I do learn from the answers.
 Thanks again for all the help.
 Jim

 Testing for wobbles

 Some caution first.
 I am describing these tests to acquaint the reader with our methods.
 I can’t over emphasize the danger.
 A wobble can kill or maim.

 The most likely condition for a wobble is in slowing down, while in a downhill gentle curve with hands off of the handlebars with no weight on the seat, sort of posting while riding a horse.